 Our commitment to sustainability, operating responsibly and our novel use of green technologies within our data centers has won the recognition of industry and governmental groups.

 Equinix was a winner of the Customer Project Award: Data Center Energy Storage & Microgrids category for its 37 MW Bloom Energy fuel cell deployment.

-For two years in a row (2017 and 2018), Equinix has been selected for the Excellence in Green Power category of the EPA’s Green Power Leadership Awards.
+For three years in a row (2017 – 2019), Equinix has been selected for the Excellence in Green Power category of the EPA’s Green Power Leadership Awards.
 The annual awards recognize America’s leading green power users for their commitment and contribution to advancing the development of the nation’s voluntary green power market.